 For most Internet users, the online world begins and ends with Google.com.
-However, Google isn’t able to find everything on the Web, that is because there is a deep and invisible web that is not accessible by Google.
-This is why you need special search engines to find the information that are not easily available.
-Read on to learn about the Invisible Web and the best deep web search engines.
+However, Google isn’t able to find everything on the Web, as there is a deep and invisible web that is not accessible by Google.
+This is why you need special search engines to find information that is not easily available.
+Read on to learn about the Invisible Web and the best Deep Web search engines.

 - The “Surface Web” is where most Internet users will stay.
-It’s the Web that Google searches.
+It’s the web that Google searches, including this webpage.
 Search engines crawl and index all of the sites that live within the Surface Web.
 This is what the layperson understands as the Internet.

-- The “Deep Web,” or Shallow Web, is a laundry list of databases, servers and programs that will not appear in an online search result or Web directly.
+- The “Deep Web,” or Shallow Web, is a laundry list of databases, servers, and programs that will not appear in an online search result or the Web directly.
 For the most part, experts consider the Shallow Web to be considerably larger than the Surface Web.

 - The “Dark Web” is something you generally hear about in the news or in movies.
-This is best regarded as the home to more illicit activities, such as drugs and weapon sales.
-That’s not the entirety of the Dark Web, but it does require a very specialized browser like Tor to gain access.
+This is best regarded as the home to more illicit activities, such as drug and weapon sales.
+That’s not the entirety of the Dark Web, but you cannot access them without the help of the Tor browser.

-Ahmia is one of the search engines designed to be used on the Tor browser.
+Ahmia is one of the search engines designed to be accessed on the Tor browser.
 It’s widely used by people on that browser, but you can also use it on regular browsers as a privacy-focused search engine alternative to Google.
-It will give you more results than you’ll find on Google, and doesn’t order or filter what you find based on advertising.
+It will give you more results than you’ll find on Google and doesn’t order or filter what you find based on advertising.

-It’s crowd-sourced and open-source, but that’s not to say it’s a complete free for all.
-Ahmia still filters out abusive and dangerous sites and has been instrumental in raising awareness of sites that attempt to trick users.
+Ahmia is crowd-sourced and open source, and focuses on user safety.
+It filters out abusive and dangerous sites and has been instrumental in raising awareness about sites that attempt to trick users.

 DuckDuckGo focuses heavily on privacy and not tracking users, all while allowing you to search the Surface Web.
 However, DuckDuckGo also has a hidden side that allows you to search the Deep Web.
-When you pair DDG with the .onion version, you are then able to perform a much larger search of the web that includes the Deep Web.
-Do note that this will require the Tor browser.
+When you pair DDG with the .onion version, you are then able to perform a much larger search of the Web that includes the Deep Web.

 4. Wayback Machine

-What makes the Wayback Machine really special is that, unlike search engines like Google and Bing that only look at what is available on a website today, the Wayback Machine provides a look at content that is no longer available.
-Offering more than 100 terabytes of data or 593 billion web pages, you can look at the history of any public site.
+What makes the Wayback Machine really special is that, unlike search engines like Google and Bing that only look at what is available on a website today, the Wayback Machine provides a snapshot of content that is no longer available.
+Offering more than 100 terabytes of data or over 700 billion web pages, it gives you the history of any public site.

 7. Directory of Open Access Journals